-Perhaps some of the most memorable plays in October are made in the outfield.
-The range, speed and agility lead to some of the most exciting moments -- many of which are game- and season-saving.
+Some of the most memorable plays in October are made in the outfield.
+Range, speed and agility lead to some of the most exciting moments -- many of which are game- and season-saving.

 Chris Taylor, Dodgers: 2018 NLCS, Game 7

 With elimination on the line, Taylor made what could've been a game-changing catch in robbing Christian Yelich of what would've assuredly been a run-scoring extra-base hit during the fifth inning.
 Shaded to the far left, Taylor sprinted into the gap and made a leaping catch over his head and shoulders while avoiding a collision with Cody Bellinger at the warning track.
 The snag ended the inning and helped preserve the Dodgers' lead in their eventual 5-1 win.

 Andrew Benintendi, Red Sox: 2018 ALCS, Game 4